AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How Much Coverage Do I Need?

-If you lease a car, check the lease agreement.
+If you lease or finance a car, check the lease or loan agreement.
 You are likely required to have at least $100,000 in bodily injury protection per person, $300,000 in bodily injury protection per accident, $50,000 in property damage protection.
-The leasing company sets these requirements, not the state.
+The lender sets these requirements, not the state.
+Your lender will likely also require you to carry comprehensive and collision coverage.

 You may also consider higher coverage limits if you have more assets.
 Someone is more likely to sue you if an accident results in serious injuries or property damage and you have significant assets.
 If you own a house and other assets, consider increasing limits to $250,000 in per-person bodily injury, $500,000 in per-accident bodily injury, and $100,000 in property damage to better protect yourself.